exonum/exonum/runtimes/rust/README.md

 you can change it only by the node binary recompilation.

 The Rust runtime does not provide any level of service isolation from the operation system.
-Therefore, the security audit of the artifacts that should be deployed is up to the node administrators.
+Therefore, the security audit of the deployed artifacts is up to the node administrators.

 ## Usage